MossabMilha/OM-VaultChain/README.md

 3. Generate hash
 4. For each recipient, encrypt AES key
 5. Return all info needed for upload + blockchain

+> **🔄 AES Key Versioning:** New versions of a file may be encrypted with a new AES key for additional security.
 </details>

 <details>